jrsoftware/issrc/readme.txt

 - Delphi versions prior to 5 store .dfm files in a binary format.
 To be able to track changes to the forms using ordinary "diff" commands, .dfm.txt "mirrors" of the binary .dfm files have been created.
-Each time .dfm file is modified, dfm2text is ran and both the .dfm file and the updated .dfm.txt file are commited.
+Each time a .dfm file is modified, dfm2text is ran and both the .dfm file and the updated .dfm.txt file are commited.

   To download dfm2text, go to:
   http://www.jrsoftware.org/files/misc/dfm2text.zip